Develop the skills you need to start your solar career with Installation Basics Training 200 (IBT 200), a 200-hour, five-week training course.

 Sign up today!

-IBT 200 is currently offered through our Central Valley, CA regional affiliate.
+IBT 200 is currently offered through our Central Valley, CA, and Inland Empire, CA, regional affiliates.
 Learn more about local IBT programming in other regional affiliates at the following links:

 North Valley CA | Colorado | Nicaragua